spinnaker/spinnaker.github.io/community/gardening/spinnaker-product-box.md

   nav: community
 ---
 ## Presented by Capital Carbon Consulting
+> A "Product Box" is one of the experiential learning activities which can help the team identify the product values.
+We assume that the product will be packaged in a box for delivery to the customer and we will design this box together

 - This is a 2.5-hour challenge to simulate a Product Box for Spinnaker
 - A DevOps Coach will guide this gamification challenge with step wise methodology, bringing the DevOps way to products
 - Best for Product Managers, Product Teams including UX Designers, Architects, Dev-Ops, Engineers, Cross functional teams